Amnesty International Canada

 Image above: A family from Türkiye crosses the U.S.-Canada border into Canada on February 23, 2017, in Hemmingford, Quebec.
 (Photo by Drew Angerer/Getty Images)

-Canada's New Border Bill Threatens the Human Right to Seek Asylum.
-Urge the Government to Withdraw Bill C-2.
+Canada's New Border Bills Threaten the Human Right to Seek Asylum.
+Urge the Government to Withdraw Bills C-2 & C-12.

 Every person has the right to seek safety.
-But a new bill before Parliament—Bill C-2, misleadingly called the “Strong Borders Act”—threatens that right and could endanger people who are simply looking for a safe place to live.
+But two bills before Parliament—Bill C-2 and C-12—threaten that right and could endanger people who are simply looking for a safe place to live.

-• Prevent people who have entered Canada more than one year ago from making a claim for refugee protection that will be fairly assessed—even if it’s not safe for them to return home.
+• Prevent people who first entered Canada more than one year ago from making a claim for refugee protection that will be fairly assessed—even if it’s not safe for them to return home (Bills C-2 and C-12).

-• Make it even harder for people crossing from the U.S. to have their refugee claims heard by the Immigration and Refugee Board.
+• Make it even harder for people crossing from the U.S. to have their refugee claims heard by the Immigration and Refugee Board (Bills C-2 and C-12).

-• Give sweeping powers to federal ministers to cancel valid immigration documents—like permanent residency, work permits, or study permits—based only on vague claims of “public interest.
+• Give sweeping powers to federal ministers to cancel valid immigration documents—like permanent residence visas and work or study permits—without due process or individualized assessments (Bills C-2 and C-12).

-• Expand police and intelligence agencies' access to people’s private information, regardless of immigration status.
+• Expand police and intelligence agencies' access to people’s private information, regardless of immigration status (Bill C-2).

 These changes risk violating people’s rights under international law.
 They go against Canada’s values of fairness, compassion, and justice.